-Ipe is a drawing editor for creating figures in PDF or (encapsulated) Postscript format.
-It supports making small figures for inclusion into LaTeX-documents as well as making multi-page PDF presentations that can be shown on-line with Acrobat Reader.
+Ipe is a drawing editor for creating figures in PDF format.
+It supports making small figures for inclusion into LaTeX-documents as well as making multi-page PDF presentations.

 Ipe's main features are:

-I'm making four downloads of Ipe available: a binary distribution for Windows, a binary package for Mac OS X, a binary AppImage for Linux, and a source package that should compile on any recent Unix system.
+I'm making four downloads of Ipe available: a binary distribution for Windows, a binary package for Mac OS X, binary packages for several Linux-distributions, and a source package that should compile on any recent Unix system.